Home

 This can be harder when the workplace is particularly transient, with a high turn-over.

-Follow the principles below to make it easier for people to put money in:
+Follow the principles below to make it easier for people to put money in.

 1. Take charge.

-Email and let people know that you will be organizing the going away gift, and suggest a price range that you think the workplace together should spend.
+Email and let people know that you will be organizing the going away gift.

 2. Tell them what and how much.